dmarquesgasparsj/montserrat-master/README.md

 ## Room Schedule

 Polanco includes a monthly room schedule available at `/rooms`.
 This page renders a matrix of rooms versus days and highlights reserved or occupied dates.
+Reserved or occupied cells display the retreatant's name and link directly to the reservation.
+Reservations can be dragged between rooms to update assignments.
 You can view other months by appending a date in `YYYYMMDD` format to the URL.
 For example, `/rooms/20250101` shows January&nbsp;2025.

 The schedule logic is implemented in `RoomController::schedule`.

+Usage notes:

+* Drag a reservation cell to another room to move a retreatant.
+* Click a name to open the reservation record.

 ## Event Calendar